bajh/Karl/README.md

-Karl is an app that shows you where you've been.
+Karl is an android app that shows you where you've been.

+Karl has two namesakes:
+1. Carl von Clausewitz, who invented the term "fog of war"
+2. Karl the Fog is SF's anthropomorphic marine layer (https://twitter.com/KarlTheFog)

 Roadmap:
 - [x] Get the user's location on click